 "Betty told me she gets depressed sometimes, too.
 That really helped.
-Next time I was feeling a little sad at work, I dropped by Betty's desk and we talked.
+Next time I was feeling a little sad after class, I dropped by Betty's dorm room and we talked.
 She was able to say the kind of things that would get me through the day."

 Disclosing your experiences with mental illness is often the first step to finding an entire support network of people with like problems.
-Self-help groups provide a place where you can let your secrets out.
-They are places where people with mental illness can find kindred spirits, not worry about disclosure, and get support.
+Peer-support groups provide a place where you can let your secrets out.
+They are places where people with mental illness can not worry about disclosure and get support.
 Alternatively, finding a small group of friends with whom you can share your problems can be equally liberating.